zzokm/gpa/README.md

 ## Features

 - **Intuitive Course Management**: Add, edit, and remove courses with ease
+- **Course Data Autocomplete**: Enter a course code or name to automatically fill in course name and credit hours
 - **Grade Selection**: Choose from standard letter grades (A+ to F)
 - **Enhanced Credit Hour Selection**: Interactive rotating number input for credit hours (0-3)
 - **Real-time GPA Calculation**: Instantly see your GPA update as you modify courses